tihomir-kit/tkit.dev/content/blog/2019/07/22/detecting-anomalies-in-influxdb-data-using-twitter-anomaly-detection-webapi-and-azure-ml-studio/index.md

 ![Python script execution](ad-python-script.png)

 The script will read the URL from our "CSV" input, create a request and once it obtains the data from InfluxDB, it will convert it to a format that AzureML can work with.
-That conversion happens using the [pandas library](https://pandas.pydata.org/) which the AzureML Studio can work with.
+That conversion happens using the [pandas library](https://pandas.pydata.org/) which the AzureML Studio understands.

 Note the last line which expects the columns `time` and `value` described in the previous node.

 #### 3. Select data columns

-This node takes all the formatted data and lets you chose the columns to work with.
-Since I only use time and a single metric and since I used the `value` alias for that metric, this step was a no-brainer.
-I simply had to enter these two column names here and save the changes.
+This node takes all the formatted data and lets you chose the columns to pass to the next node.
+Since I only use timestamps and a single metric and since I used the `value` alias for that metric, this step was a no-brainer.
+I only had to enter these two column names here and save the changes.

 ![Selected data columns](ad-selected-columns.png)